 Is there an empty house or derelict building nearby?
 If a colony has set up there, they might be looking further and further afield for food.

-Prevent or get rid of rats by removing food sources
+How to get rid of rats by removing food sources

 If you've just moved into a home, are renting with other, less careful tenants or have slipped into bad habits, you might be making your home a magnet to rats.